sendgrid/sendgrid-subscription-widget/Readme.md

 _Samples can be found on [Github Pages](http://sendgrid.github.io/sendgrid-subscription-widget/samples/index.html)._

 **Note**: With current architecture this widget will only work on the domain specified when generating the token.

-### Caveat
-Although, the code above will work, at this stage of development, it is likely better to download the [script](https://github.com/sendgrid/sendgrid-subscription-widget/zipball/master/dist) and upload it to your own server. _Make sure you change all references to its location on Github to its location on your own server._ This can be done manually (find and replace) or via changing `DISTRIBUTION_CSS` in `config.json` and running `grunt --dist`.

 ## Settings
 Settings can be controlled through a number of data attributes.